elenalo91/icons8-docs/docs/index.md

 keywords:

 # Hero section
-title: Lunacy Documentation
+title: Icons8 Documentation
-description: Welcome to the official help for Lunacy, Sketch for Windows.
+description: Welcome to the official icon8 documentation.
+You don't have to wait for the support's answer anymore!
 buttons:
     - content: VIEW ON GITHUB
       url: 'https://github.com/icons8/lunacy-docs'